If you love to entertain and try exciting new recipes, there’s nothing better than having a grill at home.

 Replace Your Grill if it’s Harder to Start

-Some older inexpensive grills integrate the ignition into the burner controls.
+Some older budget-friendly grills have their ignition integrated into the burner controls to keep costs low.

-While this keeps the cost down, it can make replacing the part more complex and less affordable.
+However, this design can make replacing the part more complex and expensive.

-Modern grills, even some of the most affordable models, are reliable and perform better than those made 5 to 10 years ago.
+Thankfully, modern grills, even those that are affordable, are generally more reliable and perform better than models made 5 to 10 years ago.

 Replace Your Grill if the Body is Rusty and Deteriorating